freeradical13/freeradical13.github.io/index.md

 [Diarrhea][] is a condition where a human has  at least three loose, liquid, or watery bowel movements per day.
 Diarrhea may cause [dehydration][] (excessive water loss).

 The collection of microorganisms living in and on the body is called the [microbiome][] and some bacteria in the intestines help digest food and produce vitamins.
 Some bacteria such as some strains of <i>[Escherichia coli][]</i> (<i>E. coli</i>) are commensal and secrete antibacterial proteins called [colicins][] that crowd out parasitic bacteria.
 After long treatments of antibiotics which may kill many of the commensal microbiota, disease-causing bactera such as <i>[Clostridium difficile][]</i> (<i>C. difficile</i>) may establish themselves and secrete toxins that cause diarrhea or [pseudomembranous colitis][].

+The average human has about 1000 species of bacteria living in the gut, particularly because it's a sort of constant food.

 ##### Bile Acid